giuliocandre/dvwa-lamp/README.md

 This definitely isn't for production.
 I've bundled DVWA with the tutum/lamp docker container.
 To run, clone the repo and build the container, naming it whatever you want.
 I don't intend to upload this to the Docker repository yet, but maybe at some future date.

+This would not have been possible without the work done by tutum over [here](https://github.com/tutumcloud/lamp) and the [DVWA project](https://github.com/ethicalhack3r/DVWA).

 Usage
 -----